kyleschuma/to-png/README.md

 ### Known Issues

-This library does not work with Internet Explorer or Edge browsers.
+This library does not work with Internet Explorer or Edge browsers due to these browsers not supporting the foreignObjects tag in SVG.

-If you must support Internet Explorer or Edge browsers, consult https://github.com/kyleschuma/to-png-foh#readme for a workaround for these browsers.